-Participants shall be national governments (i.e., the highest level of government that exists in the country), subnational governments no more than one level down from national level, or recognized indigenous communities provided the requirements in section 3.1.1 are met.
+Participants shall be national governments (i.e., the highest level of government that exists in the country), or subnational governments no more than one administrative level down from national level provided the requirements in section 3.1.1 are met.
 No scale thresholds apply to national participants with national accounting areas.

-While ART does not directly credit projects or similar smaller-scale activities, ART recognizes that Participants will work with the private sector, communities and other stakeholders to design and implement successful programs.
+While ART does not directly credit projects or similar smaller-scale activities, ART recognizes that Participants will work with the private sector, Indigenous Peoples and local communities (IPLCs) and other stakeholders to design and implement successful programs.
 ART does not prescribe how such activities must be nested or incorporated into national or subnational programs in order to allow each Participant to determine the arrangement that is best for their individual needs.